 Let’s start with the homepage of the UI.
-It’s made in React with Mantine as the component layer.
-In fact - the frontend was mostly coded by AI, mostly because I did the backend by hand and I’ve coded enough frontends for the year.
-It’s not public, i
+It’s made in React with Mantine.
+The frontend is largely vibe coded, as I did the backend by hand and I coded enough frontends for the year.
+It’s not public, it does the trick, and it’s been generated for the

 Eiffel Tower Control